MegaShow/goagenda/README.md

 $ agenda user list [-u <user>]
 ```

+ - You can use `l` as an alias for `list`.
- - List the details of the user you input
+ - List the details of the user you input.
  - If you don't input the username, you will get all users' information.

 ### Create a meeting